 - 11. Plaintiff Fair Housing Council of South Texas is a 501(c)(3) nonprofit organization incorporated in Texas, with its principal place of business at 4414 Centerview Drive, Suite 229, San Antonio, Texas 78228.
 It is dedicated to promoting fair housing and eliminating discriminatory housing practices in the areas of rental housing, real estate sales, mortgage lending, and homeowners' insurance across South Texas.
 FHCST works to eliminate housing discrimination and to ensure equal opportunity for all people through advocacy, education and outreach, counseling, and investigation. - 12.
+Defendant Bella Vista, C.M.I., Ltd. ("Bella Vista"), is a domestic partnership based in Texas.
+Under the name Bella Vista Homes, Bella Vista has been an active homebuilder in the greater San Antonio region since 2005.

-Defendant Lennar Corporation is a corporation incorporated in Delaware with its headquarters in Miami, Florida.
-Lennar maintains extensive operations in the State of Texas.
-In the San Antonio region alone, Lennar currently has over 242 homes on the market across 37 subdivisions as of November 2023. - 13.
-In acting or failing to act as alleged herein, Defendant was acting through its employees, officers, and/or agents and is liable on the basis of the acts and omissions of its employees, officers, and/or agents. - 14.
-In acting or failing to act as alleged herein, each employee, officer, or agent of Defendant was acting in the course and scope of his or her actual or apparent authority pursuant to such agencies, or the alleged acts or omissions of each employee or officer as agent were subsequently ratified and adopted by Defendant as principal.
+- 13. Defendant Legend Home Corporation ("Legend"), is a corporation with its headquarters in Houston, Texas.
+Under the name Legend Homes, Legend has been one of the biggest homebuilders in the Houston area for more than 30 years and has long operated as an affiliate brand to Bella Vista Homes.
+In February 2023, Legend announced that Legend Homes and Bella Vista Homes would unify and become Legend Homes by Camillo. - 14.
+Defendant Camillo Properties, Ltd. ("Camillo"), is a domestic partnership with its headquarters in Houston, Texas.
+Camillo does business as Camillo Companies, which is the parent brand of Legend Homes and Bella Vista Homes. - 15.
+In acting or failing to act as alleged herein, Defendants were acting through their employees, officers, and/or agents and is liable for the acts and omissions of its employees, officers, and/or agents. - 16.
+In acting or failing to act as alleged herein, each employee, officer, or agent of Defendants was acting in the course and scope of his or her actual or apparent authority pursuant to such agencies, or the alleged acts or omissions of each employee or officer as agent were subsequently ratified and adopted by Defendants as principal.